thk-test2/studyTH/README.md

 ## 220427
 ### LeetCode 206.
 Reverse Linked List: [Problem](https://leetcode.com/problems/reverse-linked-list/)
 - Algorithm: Linked List, Recursion
-- Idea: Find a simple rule to reverse the Linked List.
+- Intro: Find a simple rule to reverse the Linked List.
 - Solve
     1. When creating a ListNode, give the current head as the next node.
         - This means the created ListNode is pointing the current node.